cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-2-descriptions.md

 Tells their outreach groups about the Open WIN Community work.

 #### 6. Leadership
-Presents on the Open WIN Community to Public Engagement Team and suggests it is promoted with the general public.
+Presents on the Open WIN Community to Public Engagement colleagues and suggests it is promoted with the general public.

 ## Siya